ZialeHub/span/README.md

 ## 🚀 Usage

-Run `cargo add span` to your crate.
+Run `cargo add timeflow` to your crate.

 Each enum represents a different unit of time:
 - `TimeUnit::Hour/Minute/Second`